danielpmorton/pyastrobee/readme.md

 [Loading ISS Meshes](docs/loading_iss_meshes.md): Dealing with complex meshes and textures in Pybullet

+[Re-texturing](docs/retexturing.md): How to modify Astrobee meshes to load the URDF with a single texture file

 [Tetrahedral Meshing](docs/tet_meshing.md): How to generate and modify tetrahedral meshes for soft bodies

 [Assorted Notes](docs/assorted_notes.md): Things I thought seemed important